Exclude Items via Filter

 Files and directories are only considered for synchronization if they pass

-Each list item must be a file or directory path relative to synchronization base directories.
+- Each list item must be a file or directory path relative to the selected base directories.

-Example: Exclude items from folder pair C:\Source, D:\Target
+Example: Filter items of folder pair C:\Source, D:\Target

 Example: Exclude a sub folder except for certain files